History

 The Origins

 This was certainly the motivation for the establishment of the Kelvin Probus Club in 1989.
 In February of that year, Walter Caldwell, with the enthusiastic support of Jim Scobbie, and the encouragement of Kelvin Rotary Club, took the first steps to establish a Probus Club in the West End of Glasgow.
-The two originators contacted many of their friends, and advertised in a local paper the date for an exploratory meeting.
+The two originators contacted many of their friends and advertised in a local newspaper the date for an exploratory meeting.
 This meeting took place in Jury’s Pond Hotel on 7 April 1989 and was attended by 26 retired men, plus representatives of the Allander Probus Club, Bearsden.
 A steering committee was appointed with Jim Scobbie as chairman and Walter Caldwell as secretary.
 Duncan Carmichael, Bernard Caulfield and Bill Cameron volunteered to serve on the committee, and George Buchanan and Bill Gemmill were subsequently co-opted.

 It was agreed that the name would be KELVIN PROBUS CLUB, and the inaugural meeting was held on 5 May 1989 in Esquire House, Anniesland, attended by 52 who became founder members.
 The draft constitution was duly approved and the annual subscription was fixed at the very modest sum of £5.